Markus Buchart: Political career

 Buchart describes himself as a "blue-green", and is on the eco-capitalist wing of Canada's green movement.
 He was chosen as the Manitoba Green Party's first leader in 1999, one year after the party's creation.
 The Manitoba Greens fielded six candidates in the 1999 provincial election, and Buchart ran against Progressive Conservative Premier Gary Filmon in the Tuxedo constituency.
 He declared his support for small business in this election, arguing that small enterprises provide jobs for local economies and cause less pollution than large companies.
 He also drew attention to the fact that several municipalities in southeastern Manitoba were donating public tax revenues to political parties, a practice that he strongly criticized.

 The Green Party ran fourteen candidates in the 2003 election, and ran a more visible campaign than in 1999.
 Buchart criticized the governing New Democratic Party's stewardship of the environment, and said that his party would amend the provincial Parks Act to provide protection to all parks.
 He campaigned in the Wolseley constituency, and received 1,193 votes (19.5%) for a second-place finish against New Democrat Rob Altemeyer.
 No other GPM candidate received more than 7% support.
 Buchart's leadership was challenged by Nelson Morrison in November 2004, but he handily retained his position.

 Buchart resigned as party leader in March 2005, saying that Green Party meetings and committees were being disrupted by a small group of "unruly and ungovernable" radical members.
 Six other members of the party executive resigned at the same time.
 Buchart argued that his opponents were more interested in "placard-waving protests" than in building a serious political party.

 Buchart announced the creation of the Winnipeg Green Party in May 2006, and campaigned under its banner in the 2006 municipal election.
 The City of Winnipeg does not officially recognize parties, and all municipal Green candidates appeared on the ballot as independents.
 In addition to promoting environmental goals, the Winnipeg Greens called for Video Lottery Terminals to be removed from all bars, restaurants and city-owned casinos.

 Buchart supported Jim Harris's tenure as leader of the federal Green Party, and campaigned for David Chernushenko to become Harris's successor in 2006.
+Buchart is the personal lawyer of ex-Mayor candidate Alex "Creampuff boy" Reid.